 About the Artist

 Alanna grew up on Cape Cod (Wampanoag Land), and has previously resided in Denver, Colorado (Arapahoe, Cheyenne, Ute, Sioux).
-She moved to Midcoast Maine in 2018 and currently resides in Union, Maine (Narantsouk, Abenaki, Wabenaki Land).
+She moved to Midcoast Maine in 2018 and currently resides in Union, Maine (Narantsouk, Abenaki, Wabenaki Land), where she works as an artist and teacher.

 2010 University of Massachusetts Amherst, Bachelor of Arts in Middle East Studies.